sdenier/Articles/testing_logging/testing_logging.md

 While developing my system, I might use log events to:

-- validate its behavior: do I get the expected trace?
+- validate its behavior: do I get a consistent trace, with events as expected?
 - explore how it behaves when running an edge case
 - diagnose what leads to an unexpected behavior